Mauby: Preparation

-In Puerto Rico the drink is also called mavi champán (champagne mauby) because the drink is fermented, causing it to foam.
-This process is made by mixing an older batch with a new batch.
-Mauby bark and leaves are boiled with ginger, avocado leaves, brown sugar and other spices.
-The drink is then placed in a tight sealed bottle and left out in the sun for 6-8 hours.
-The drink is then placed in a dark cool place left to ferment up to a week.
-Ginger has a significant role in the fermentation process.
+Haiti and the Dominican Republic are two of the largest Caribbean exporters of the bark and leaves.
+Often the drink is fermented using a portion of the previous batch, while sometimes it is consumed unfermented.
+In Puerto Rico, the mauby is made by mixing an older batch with a new batch with the Mauby bark and leaves are boiled with ginger, avocado leaves, brown sugar and other spices with ginger has a significant role in the fermentation process.
+The drink is then placed in a tight sealed bottle and left out in the sun for 6–8 hours before being placed in a dark cool place left to ferment up to a week.